Save up to 25%… Shop Our Birthday Sale Now!

 To be certain that you get the most high-quality mushroom supplement, look for extracts made from only the mushroom (fruiting body).
 The label of the product should make it clear that it is made using only the mushroom.
 Ideally, the label will also indicate the percentage of beta-glucans.

-Real Mushrooms use only mushrooms in our powder extracts.
-Our product labels show exactly what ingredients we include, including the beta-glucan content.
-So you know that you’re only consuming the mushroom and therefore are getting the most health-supporting benefits as possible.
+Real Mushrooms use only mushrooms in our powder extracts, with our product labels showing exactly what ingredients we include, including the beta-glucan content.
+Shop confidently, knowing that the mushroom capsules and bulk powders you order are made of 100% organic mushrooms with verified beta-glucans content.

 References